TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Hmenu/Directory.rst

 .. _hmenu-special-directory:

 ==================================
-directory menu - menu of subpages
+Directory menu - menu of subpages
 ==================================

 A :ref:`HMENU <cobj-hmenu>` of type :typoscript:`special = directory`